 - Good old fashioned NIMBYs.
-Last year, Marin County got a special exemption from the state’s housing development quota.
+In 2017, Marin County got a special exemption from the state’s housing development quota.
 What was the justification?
 According to one county supervisor, ramping up affordable housing construction wasn’t consistent with Marin’s “suburban character.”

 You’d be hard pressed to find a single aspect of California life that isn’t affected by Proposition 13.
 Naturally, it gets blamed for an awful lot of the state’s problems.

 So what about the cost of housing?
 After all, Prop.
 13, California’s 1978 tax revolt initiative, capped property taxes at 1 percent of a home’s purchase price and limited the rate taxes can tick up each year by 2 percent.
 From a city’s perspective, giving your available land to new housing doesn’t make much sense if a sales-tax-paying restaurant or clothing store is waiting in the wings.